Air Conditioner Repair Checklist

 - Leading your system to wear out faster

-If you aren’t sure when you last changed yours, turn off your unit completely and remove the filter.
+If you aren’t sure when you last replaced your filter, turn off your unit completely and remove the filter.
 You can locate the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an adjoining filter case or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you see a lot of dust, you should buy a new filter.